-CMV status – What is it and how can it affect me and my baby?
+CMV – What is it and how can it affect me and my baby?

-In your search for a sperm donor you have probably come across the term CMV status (CMV Positive or CMV Negative).
-But what does CMV status mean and is it something that should concern you?
+You have probably come across the term CMV status (to be CMV positive or CMV negative).
+Especially if you are pregnant or looking to use donor sperm for fertility treatment.
+But what does CMV mean and is it something that you should be concerned about?

 What is CMV status?

 The first time you get infected with CMV you create antibodies called CMV IgM and CMV IgG.
 IgM antibodies are present during an acute infection, IgG antibodies stay forever.

 When no IgM antibodies nor IgG antibodies are present a person is CMV negative.
 This means that he/she has never been infected by CMV.